High Season for Spies: Plot

 The gang boss flees headlong, and a wild chase ensues, in which Haskins takes Johannsson.
-Haskins and his French colleague use a ruse to determine the true role of Ellen Green: She is her British colleague, the agent from London, and was smuggled into Zander's environment as his assistant.
-She is behind the "kidnapping" of Zander in order to actually protect him from the villains.
-Johannsson manages to free himself and, with the help of his people, to determine Zandors whereabouts.
+Haskins and his French colleague use a ruse to determine the true role of Ellen Green: She is her British colleague, the agent from London, and has implanted herself in Zandor's environment as his assistant.
+She is behind the "kidnapping" of Zandor in order to actually protect him from the villains.
+Johannsson manages to free himself and, with the help of his people, to determine Zandor's whereabouts.
 However, Ellen Green escapes in a car with her protégé, the professor.
 However, Johannsson's people deposited a time bomb there.
 Johannsson's men pursue the refugees.
 Professor Zandor is fatally shot in the chase.
 For their part, Haskins and Genet chase after Johannsson.
 They manage to save Ellen just in time from the car exploding.
 However, they cannot find the formula.
 Apparently the professor destroyed them beforehand.
 And so the military balance of terror is preserved.